microsoft/nni/docs/en_US/NAS/Benchmarks.md

 ## Data Preparation

 To avoid storage and legal issues, we do not provide any prepared databases.
 We strongly recommend users to use docker to run the generation scripts, to ease the burden of installing multiple dependencies.
+See this [link]() to learn more about docker.
 Please follow the following steps.

 **Step 1.** Clone NNI repo.
 Replace `${NNI_VERSION}` with a released version name or branch name, e.g., `v1.6`.